HomKeen/DSC180B-Q2-Capstone/index.md

 <center><h4>Heatmap of Granger Causality Importance</h4></center>
 <center><img src="assets/rnn_importance_heatmap.png" frameBorder=2></center>
 The direction of causality is denoted as (row -> column).
 For example: the value of Importance of Petroleum Production for predicting Electricity (Fossil Fuels) is 0.3.
+We use an importance value >= 0.1 to support Granger Causality.

 ### Instantaneous Causal Relations with CD-NOD Algorithm and Structural Causal Models